OR WAIT 15 SECS

 Broxmeyer continues, Furthermore, Manuelidis found viral-like particles, which even when separated from prions, were responsible for spongiform STEs.
 Subsequently, Lasmezass study showed that 55 percent of mice injected with cattle BSE, and who came down with disease, had no detectable prions.
 Still, incredibly, prions, are held as existing TSE dogma and Heino Dringer, who did pioneer work on their nature, candidly predicts it will turn out that the prion concept is wrong.
 Many animals that die of spongiform TSEs never show evidence of misfolded proteins, and Dr. Frank Bastian, of Tulane, thinks the disorder is caused by the bacterial DNA he found in this group of diseases.

 Recently, adds Broxmeyer, Roels and Walravens isolated Mycobacterium bovis (bovine tuberculosis) from the brain of a cow with the clinical and histopathological signs of mad cow.
-Moreover, epidemiologic maps of the origins and peak incidence of mad cow disease in the
+Moreover, epidemiologic maps of the origins and peak incidence of mad cow disease in the UK, where it all began, suggestively match those of Englands areas of highest bovine tuberculosis, the Southwest.
+The neurotaxic potential for cow tuberculosis was shown in pre-1960 England, where one quarter of all tuberculous meningitis victims suffered from Mycobacterium bovis infection from cows.
+And Harleys study showed pathology identical to mad cow from systemic M. bovis in cattle, causing a tuberculous spongiform encephalitis.

 In addition to all of this, Broxmeyer says, prions have been described as amyloid and in the past amyloid was usually the deposition that took place due in the course of chronic inflammatory disease, mainly tuberculosis, its usual precipitating cause.
 M. bovis or cow tuberculosis, fowl tuberculosis or Mycobacterium avium subspecies paratuberculosis causes Johnes disease, a problem known and neglected in cattle and sheep for almost a century, and rapidly emerging as the disease of the new millennium.
 Not only has M. paratuberculosis been found in human Crohns disease, but both Crohns and Johnes cross-react with the antigens of cattle paratuberculosis.
 Furthermore, central neurologic manifestations of Crohns disease are not unknown.